keldaanCommunity/pokemonAutoChess/changelog/patch-3.9.md

 # Changes to Synergies

+- Nerf electric, but make it more consistent: (3) every fourth attack is a triple attack (6) every third attack is a triple attack
 - Nerf Human heal: (2) 15% → 10% ; (4) 30% → 25% ; (6): 60% → 50%
 - Fairy splash now acts the same way as any other special damage, that is trigger Pokemonomicon, be absorbed by Rune Protect and be reflected by Power Lens
 - Nerf Fairy, Strange Steam (6): Shocks deal 60 -> 55 special damage